lianruizuo/haca3/README.md

 ## Acknowledgements
 The authors thank BLSA participants, as well as colleagues of the Laboratory of Behavioral Neuroscience and the Image Analysis and Communications Laboratory.
 This work was supported in part by the Intramural Research Program of the National Institutes of Health, National Institute on Aging and in part by the TREAT-MS study funded by the Patient-Centered Outcomes Research Institute (PCORI) grant MS-1610-37115 (Co-PIs: Drs.
 S.D.
 Newsome and E.M.
 Mowry).
+This material is also partially supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1746891.
+The work was also funded in part by the NIH grant (R01NS082347, PI: P. Calabresi), National Multiple Sclerosis Society grant (RG-1907-34570, PI: D. Pham), and the DOD/Congressionally Directed Medical Research Programs (CDMRP) grant (MS190131, PI: J. Prince).